 Plugins related to WordPress are often updated, but website owners do not update the ones on their sites as they are unaware or scared to go for the update.
 They fear the website may be affected as a result.
 If you are using WordPress you should update the plugins regularly.

 SNAP does have some tech-savvy skills to get it to work properly.
 Most people will just throw in the towel and not even bother with it as it can give problems connecting to social sites due to the recent changes in algorithms and security updates.
 Markethive has the answer with its SNAP Department.
 Professional setup and maintenance are available to ensure the safety and ongoing success of your business.

 If you own any type of website, social network, blogging site or marketing platform, you need to be on top of your game when it comes to maintaining security.
 It’s ferocious out there so there’s no room for complacency or ignorance.
 Even if you don’t own a platform but are working from it, check that the owner has fully complied with these extremely important housekeeping rules for your safety and the safety of your followers.
 Failing to do so will see its inevitable demise of both your business and reputation.

-I am a Writer for the Market Network and Crypto/Blockchain Industry.
+Market Manager for Markethive, a global Market Network, and Writer for the Crypto/Blockchain Industry.
 Also a strong advocate for technology, progress, and freedom of speech.
 I embrace "Change" with a passion and my purpose in life is to help people understand, accept and move forward with enthusiasm to achieve their goals.